 - Assisting with requesting authorization for inpatient and/or outpatient behavioral services

-- Collaboration with Kennedy Krieger and community-based advocacy groups
+- Collaborating with Kennedy Krieger and community-based advocacy groups

-- Consultation with schools, local agencies, and residential programs
+- Consulting with schools, local agencies, and residential programs

-Qualified candidates for the psychology fellowship in the NBU Outpatient Clinic will have received their doctoral degree in psychology and have successfully completed an APA-accredited internship program and have experience with individuals with intellectual disability and severe behavior disorders.
+Qualified candidates for the Psychology Fellowship positions in the NBU Outpatient Clinic will have received their doctoral degree in psychology and have successfully completed an APA-accredited internship program and have experience with individuals with intellectual disability and severe behavior disorders.